mdlacasse/Owl/info/mcp.md

 ### Choosing a model — cost vs. capability

-The assistant is tool-heavy (sixteen tools with large schemas, multi-step chains carrying your actual numbers), so model quality directly affects the correctness of what it tells you.
+The assistant is tool-heavy (seventeen tools with large schemas, multi-step chains carrying your actual numbers), so model quality directly affects the correctness of what it tells you.
 Approximate Anthropic list prices per million input/output tokens;
 a typical chat turn with a couple of tool calls costs cents (the system prompt is